 Real GDP growth depends on steady increases in capital, workers, and technological progress.
 In the long run, prices do not matter, because prices will adjust until they reach a new steady state.
 Because prices are nominal, they do not affect real output in the long run.
 However, prices do affect supply, including aggregate supply, in the short run.

 When a firm experiences increased demand, the firm increases output to increase profits.
 If marginal revenue exceeds marginal cost, then the firm will increase output until they are equal.
 If marginal revenue already equals marginal costs, then the firm will raise prices to increase output.
 However, aggregate demand differs from the demand for a firm's products, because it includes all products and services.
-Therefore, if the economy is already producing its potential output, then firms must increase their prices to increase production, because they will have to pay higher wages to motivate workers to work overtime and to compensate for the declining marginal product of capital.
+Therefore, if the economy is already producing its potential output, then firms must increase their prices to increase production, because they must pay higher wages to motivate workers to work overtime and to compensate for the declining marginal product of capital.
 Thus, aggregate supply can only be increased by increasing prices, which reduces aggregate demand.
 This, in turn, causes firms to cut back production.
 Because prices are higher, and wages are higher, inflation has increased, but economic output returns to its potential output, which is the output that is sustainable, where the economy can produce without straining its resources, such as paying for overtime.

 The Aggregate Supply Curve